Education & Entrepreneurship

 Palm English.png

-Palm English differed from other schools in the fact that children were immersed in an authentic English language environment from start to finish.
-However, what truly made Palm English different was that children wanted to come to English class.
-Between the fun curriculum, the teacher’s uncommon Mandarin proficiency, and quirky method of teaching, over 50 children signed up over the 2 year course of this small institution.
+Palm English differed from other schools in the fact that children were immersed in an authentic American English language environment from start to finish, very from their antiquated regimented textbooks.
+The school was always privy on making an English-only environment and only after-class Mandarin.
+Additionally there were multiple events, including Summer Reading, a trip to Beijing Olympic Park, holiday events, & more.
+However, what truly made Palm English different from other schools was that the children wanted to come to English class just as much as the parents wanted them there.
+Between the fun and modern curriculum, the teacher’s uncommon Mandarin proficiency, and quirky method of teaching, over 50 children signed up over the 2 year course of this small institution with incredible results for all.

 To truly stand out,

-You need to create something you can truly can call your own.
+You need to create something you can call your own.

 Natural Arts English Language Center